+Campaign contribution limits - county offices - appropriation.
 Current law regulating campaign finance does not set limits on contributions to candidates for a county office.
-Section 1 of the bill sets the maximum amount of aggregate contributions that a person may make to a candidate committee of a candidate for a county office, and that a candidate committee for such candidate may accept from such person, as follows:
+The act sets the maximum amount of aggregate contributions that a person may make to a candidate committee of a candidate for a county office, and that a candidate committee for such candidate may accept from such person, as follows:

 - In the case of any person other than a small donor committee or a political party, $1,250 for both the primary and general elections;